rudzick/booklet2025/README.md

 ## About this repository

-This repository is for the source code of the booklet of [FOSSGIS 2020 conference](http://fossgis-konferenz.de/2020/) in Freiburg im Breisgau from 11 to 14 March 2020.
-A nightly build can be found [here](https://michreichert.de/fossgis/booklet20/master.pdf).
+This repository is for the source code of the booklet of [FOSSGIS 2023 conference](http://fossgis-konferenz.de/2023/) in Berlin-Adlershof from 15 to 18 March 2023.

 ## Building